argodev/argodev.github.io/_posts/2004-09-24-net-framework-11-sp1-and-mps-the-real-story.md

 ---
 I've been contacted recently by a number of people regarding a recent scare about installing the service pack 1 for the .NET framework 1.1 on a system running MPS.
 This issue has been fueled by the fact that Ensim had released a concern about the patch for their customers, and there have been a number of people reporting problems using the Configuration Wizard for MPS with the service pack.
 So, let's get the facts out.

-__The Facts__
+## The Facts
-__Ensim Unify__: As of the writing of this blog post (9/29/04), Ensim has issued a warning against installing the service pack on boxes running their Unify product (see this release here: http://kbold.ensim.com/TWKB/ViewCase.asp?QSRuleID=1039
+__Ensim Unify__: As of the writing of this blog post (9/29/04), Ensim has issued a warning against installing the service pack on boxes running their Unify product (see this [release here](http://kbold.ensim.com/TWKB/ViewCase.asp?QSRuleID=1039)).
-).
 This is an issue with their software that they are actively working on addressing.

 __Microsoft for Solution for Windows Based Hosting v2.5 with Hosted Exchange 2003__:  The *only* issue with the service pack and the Microsoft solution is the configuration wizard.
 This wizard is only used during setup, so if your environment is already set up, you have no worries.
 For those of you who are needing to install the product, let me take a minute to explain the work around….